Web design is like a Maths class.

 One of the most influential web design trends for 2017 has been the usage of bold and heavy visual elements as a balancing entity to the minimalism that had overtaken the web in the past year.

-That is actually how it all started – as an attempt for a balanced design vision.
-This year, however, has proved to be going above and beyond any expectations and just like fashion, art, and graphic design, web design has embraced the “the more, the better” motto.
+That is actually how it all started – as an attempt at a balanced design vision.
+This year, however, has proved to be going above and beyond any expectations, and just like fashion, art, and graphic design, web design has embraced the “the more, the better” motto.
 Being bold and brave has never been so artistically implemented and we can see it everywhere.

 Heavy Typography